 If you aren’t sick, you still can carry germs on your hands.
 Make sure to thoroughly wash your hands before and after visiting your loved one.
 Those who are in hospice care can have weaker immune systems.
 Handwashing helps protect them from germs you may come in contact with daily.

 Do you have a loved one who is nearing the end of his or her life?
-Don’t go with any hospice, choose a hospice that will serve your loved one excellent care with genuine kindness and respect.
-Contact Crown Hospice of Cape Girardeau and Poplar Bluff for more information about our hospice and palliative care programs.
+Don’t go with just any hospice provider, choose a hospice team that will serve your loved one excellent care with genuine kindness and respect.
+Contact us at Crown Hospice of Cape Girardeau or Crown Hospice of Poplar Bluff for more information about our hospice and palliative care programs.